 In the early 2000s, many people struggled to save money.
 It was an impossible task because they lived from paycheck to paycheck.
 Realizing this problem, Bank of America wanted to start a new user experience process and offer a relevant solution.
 Together with a UX design consultant from IDEO, they began to study clients’ habits.
 In short, they noticed that people often rounded numbers when keeping a record of the family budget.

-Armed with this knowledge, the Bank of America created a program “Keep the change.”
+Armed with this knowledge, the Bank of America created the “Keep the change” program.
 It rounded down the amount of the purchase made with a debit card.
 Afterward, it added a change to the deposit.
 The plan was very successful.
 In 2005, 12 million members enrolled and saved $12 billion in total.

 The main plus of the book was its interactivity.
 It allowed putting a phone into the book, literally.
 After that, the user could set up a device without breaking away from the text.